 QoS Setting QoS Setting To disable QoS (Quality of Service), keep the default setting, Disable.
 To enable QoS (Quality of Service), click Enable and follow these instructions.
-Management Type There are 2 options: Rate Control - The QoS will be managed by the size of the bandwidth.
-Priority - The QoS will be managed by the priority.
-WAN Setting DownStream Enter the desired value for the DownStream Connection.
-UpStream Enter the desired value for the UpStream Connection.
+WAN Setting Downlink Enter the desired value for the DownStream Connection.
+Uplink Enter the desired value for the UpStream Connection.
 Get from WAN Click this button to get the values for DownStream and UpStream from WAN.

-Category Applications: Cutegory Add a New Application (Once selected, please complete the following setups.) • Ip/Net: Enter the IP addresses. • Rate: Enter the desired rate value.
-Priority: Select the desired option (High, Normal, Low) Direct: Select Upstream or Downstream as required.
-Self-Define Name.
-Enter a name for your device.
-Port Range: Enter the values for the desired port range.
-Protocol: Select the desired option. • Ip/Net: Enter the IP addresses of your device. • Rate: Enter the desired rate value. • Priority: Select the option (High, Normal, Low) from the list.
-Direct: Select Upstream or Downstream as required.

-Summary Priority The priority of the application.
+Category Normal-Applications: • Add a New Application (Once selected, please complete the following setups.) • Ip/Net: Enter the IP addresses. • Outbound Rate: Enter the desired rate value. • Inbound Rate: Enter the desired rate value. • Priority: Select the desired option (High, Normal, Low) • Self-Define • Name.
+Enter a name for your device. • Port Range: Enter the values for the desired port range. • Protocol: Select the desired option. • Ip/Net: Enter the IP addresses of your device. • Outbound Rate: Enter the desired rate value. • Inbound Rate: Enter the desired rate value. • Priority: Select the option (High, Normal, Low) from the list. • Special-Applications: • Add a New Application (Once selected, please complete the following setups.) • Ip/Net: Enter the IP addresses. • Outbound Rate: Enter the desired rate value. • Inbound Rate: Enter the desired rate value. • Priority: Select the desired option (High, Normal, Low) Summary Priority The priority of the application.
 Name The Name of this Application or IP Address.
 Information The general Information of this Application or IP Address.

-Advanced Administration
+Chapter 7 Advanced Administration